yuanmu97/PacketGame/README.md

 # PacketGame

-PacketGame is a pre-decoding plug-in for concurrent video inference at scale.
+PacketGame is a pre-decoding packet filter for concurrent video inference at scale.

 Our paper "PacketGame: Multi-Stream Packet Gating for Concurrent Video Inference at Scale" is going to appear at *ACM SIGCOMM 2023*.

 ## Installation

 OS: Ubuntu 20.04

+### Tensorflow/Mindspore

+We implement the neural network-based contextual predictor in PacketGame by Tensorflow 2.4.1 and Mindspore 2.0.0.

+Please refer to the installation docs: [Tensorflow](https://www.tensorflow.org/install) / [Mindspore](https://www.mindspore.cn/install)

 ### FFmpeg with nv-codec